Chapter 3:

 Fog of Spiritual War

 She’s just like an actual angel,” Mist thinks, manically sculpting fog from the sidelines.
-Mist’s hands blur as they form and reform smokescreens, allowing Rosary to remain a hair's breadth ahead of her attackers.
+Mist’s hands blur as she forms and reforms smokescreens, allowing Rosary to remain a hair’s breadth ahead of her attackers.
 “I’d be little more than cut ribbons by now, but she’s holding her own.
 She’s even managing to strike back.”
-Concealed in the branches, their poncho melded into the surrounding fog, making them all but invisible to the demons’ eyes.
-Despite this, breathing is still laborious, and the adrenaline and divine pain reduction only kept the spinal agony bearable.
+Concealed in the branches, her poncho melds into the surrounding fog, making her all but invisible to the demons’ eyes.
+Despite this, breathing is still laborious, and the adrenaline and divine pain reduction only keep the spinal agony bearable.
 “This is fine,” Mist reasons through gritted teeth.
 “I just need to keep up the smokescreens, and she’ll get a killing blow eventually.
 Nothing to it.
 If anything, I should be doing more since she’s the only one in dang—

 Mist’s thought stops as if cut with a blade of ice.
-From across the way, a demon stares directly at them.
-Not in their direction, not at the tree they’re hidden in.
+From across the way, a demon stares directly at her.
+Not in her direction, not at the tree she’s hidden in.
 Its eyes flash and glow as if locking onto a new target.
-“It can’t be looking at me,” Mist thinks, half dismissing the thought, half begging it to be true.
-Only for the demon to saunter past Rosary, ignoring her like a dog barking behind a fence.
+“It can’t be looking at me,” Mist thinks, half dismissing the thought, half begging it to be true, only for the demon to saunter past Rosary, ignoring her like a dog barking behind a fence.
 “It CAN’T be looking at ME!”
 Mist denies, watching the demon’s claws faintly scrape against the asphalt road as it marches closer.
-Rosary, ever attuned to the flow of battle, immediately notices the demon surging towards her comrade; more than that, she notices an opening when she sees one.
+Rosary, ever attuned to the flow of battle, immediately notices the demon surging toward her comrade; more than that, she notices an opening when she sees one.

-“Mist, watch out!” she calls, sending the crucifix flying towards the lumbering demon, only for another to snap up the chain and yank it like a dog playing tug-of-war.
+“Mist, watch out!” she calls, sending the crucifix flying toward the lumbering demon, only for another demon to snap up the chain and yank it like a dog playing tug-of-war.

 There’s no way for it to see me.
-My poncho blends into the mist perfectly and—” Mist waves a hand in front of their face, stopping their thought and heart all at once.
-The hand has a double vision effect, as if being seen through fog and not.
-Mist desperately grasps at their eye, begging against hope to feel something, anything, but nothing’s there.
-Panic overtakes Mist, realizing their amber eye is glowing like a beacon.
+My poncho blends into the fog perfectly and—” Mist waves a hand in front of her face, stopping her thought and heart all at once.
+The hand has a double-vision effect, as if seen through fog and not.
+Mist desperately grasps at her eye, begging against hope to feel something, anything, but nothing’s there.
+Panic overtakes Mist, realizing her amber eye is glowing like a beacon.
 “I never reformed my visor!

 *Crash*